raspberrypilearning/broadcasting-spells/en/step_2.md

 title: Working offline
 ---

-Download the [Broadcasting spells starter project](https://rpf.io/p/en/broadcasting-spells-go){:target="_blank"} and open it using the offline editor.
+Download the [Broadcasting spells starter project](https://rpf.io/p/en/broadcasting-spells-go){:target="_blank"} and open the project using the offline editor.

 Visit [Getting started with Scratch](https://projects.raspberrypi.org/en/projects/getting-started-scratch/1){:target="_blank"} for more information on working offline.